kaisinli/garage-scheduler/README.md

 ## Assumptions
-1. User can only update the status.
+1. User can only update the status and nothing else.
 2. User can still update a deleted appointment.
+3. No need for hard delete.